JOAC 2008 AGM and ANNUAL DINNER

 Below:

-Tom Chapman's nearly restored Abbott saloon-bodied Jupiter
+Tom Chapman's nearly restoration-finished Abbott saloon-bodied Jupiter

 Two shots of the Jupiter lineup at the Ramada Hull